bitlabstudio/django-docker-aws/README.md

 * Elasticache for Memcached
 * CircleCI for testing and building
 * Docker and Docker Hub for containerizing and storing builds
-* Celery, RabbitMQ and Redis for running tasks
+* Celery and RabbitMQ for running tasks
 * A yet undefined automatic thumbnailing service
 * A service, that triggers certain commands once per deployment